nicktrav/spire-envoy-k8s-demo/README.md

 Some things I'd like to prove out:

-- Backend's Envoy checking proxied x509 certificate of the client
 - Client workload running outside of K8s, on a Cloud provider using the appropriate attestors for that platform